Hao-Peng-19/HaoPeng_CV/index.md

 - I'm a member of this group and I'm mainly responsible for the mobile terminal.
 - Technical skill: Java, Algorithm, Android

+### 5. Principles of Artificial Intelligence (Bilingual)`Sep.2022 - Dec.2022 `

+- This course is about introductory fundamentals of Artificial intelligence.
+- mainly about search problem(DFS, BFS, UCS …), bayesian neural networks, MDP and some basic knowledge
+- Technical skill: Python, Algorithm
+- Grade: 92/100

 ## Honors & Awards

 ```